 National & Overseas Projects:

-- Starfish Project: a social enterprise in which women rescued from human trafficking are making jewelry.
+- Starfish Project: a social enterprise/business in which women rescued from human trafficking are making jewelry.

 - Partners in Hope/Malawi: (a hospital working with AIDS patients)